UN 2030 Agenda

 Sofidel’s sustainable approach has enabled a significant reduction in the environmental impact of production.
 In particular, the Group is the first Italian manufacturer – and the first company in the world from the tissue industry – to join the WWF Climate Savers international programme in 2008 (aimed at market-leading businesses with regards to the “low carbon economy”), which sets particularly ambitious objectives to reduce direct and indirect greenhouse gas emissions and increase the use of renewable energy.

-In 2020, the Group has had its greenhouse gas (GHG) emissions reduction targets to 2030 approved by the Science Based Targets initiative (SBTi) as consistent with levels required to meet the goals of the Paris Agreement, in line with what the latest climate science says is needed to prevent the worst impacts of climate change.
+In 2020, the Group has had its greenhouse gas (GHG) emissions reduction targets to 2030 (scopes 1 and 2) approved by the Science Based Targets initiative (SBTi) as consistent with levels required to meet the goals of the Paris Agreement, in line with what the latest climate science says is needed to prevent the worst impacts of climate change.

 “Protecting, restoring and promoting sustainable use of terrestrial ecosystems”.
 Sofidel’s commitment to safeguarding forests and biodiversity translates in strict procurement policies: 100% of the pulp – used as raw material in the production process – is certified by independent third parties with forest certification schemes, such as FSC® and PEFC™.